I like maps, because they lie.

 We know that beyond the A823 another field will take us to a concrete flyover of the M90 motorway.
 We work out a way to access the field and head off on a detour.
 Our serendipitous findings are recorded in a separate blog: Cartographies of Chance – Underneath the M90 (II).

-Returning to the field, we walk close to the northern perimeter with only a thin hedgerow separating us from the A823.
+Returning to the field, we walk close to the northern perimeter with only a thin hedgerow between us and the A823.
 Such a slight threshold separating us from our field of time, skylarks and deer.
 On the other side, the surveillance cameras, crash barriers, lay-bys and signs – all the material apparatus of the modern motorway.

 We are quite surprised to come across a footbridge over the motorway that enters the field only to stop at a complete dead-end.
 The proximity of this easier access results in the usual heaps of fly tipping, something that is hard to understand.
 It must be much more difficult to dump this stuff here than take it to the municipal waste recycling.